The Museum of Modern Art - MoMA in New York, NY

 Description

-MoMA's renowned collection of modern and contemporary art includes Vincent van Gogh's "The Starry Night" and Andy Warhol's "Gold Marilyn Monroe," along with works by Frida Kahlo, Pablo Picasso, Claude Monet, and many other great artists of our time.
+MoMA's renowned collection of modern and contemporary art includes Vincent van Gogh's "The Starry Night" and Andy Warhol's "Gold Marilyn Monroe," along with works by Frida Kahlo, Pablo Picasso, Claude Monet, and many others.
 The Museum's collection also showcases photography, film, architecture, design, media, and performance art, and offers shopping and fine and casual dining options.

 The Museum of Modern Art - MoMA Reviews